MrBran4/orbit/README.md

 /// To make these types work with Orbit, they need to implement the FromRequestable
 /// or FromBodyable interfaces.
 You don't need both, but you can if you want.
 //
-// Orbit calls FromRequest when trying to derive a value froman incoming request,
+// Orbit calls FromRequest when trying to derive a value from an incoming request,
 // or FromBody when trying to decode from the request's body.

 // FromRequest resolves a user based on the UID provided in an API call.